 Unknown Contractors and Owners – Secretary of State

 A quick check with the secretary of state should also be included in your due diligence because will often yield ownership information about the company/owner you are dealing with.
 It will also tell you where the company is headquartered, how long the company has been in existence, whether it has changed names, has any d/b/a names, or has subsidiaries or parent companies.
 It may also tell you whether the Owner and general contractor are related entities, which can be important when filing a mechanics lien.
 This information should be available online in virtually all jurisdictions.
 Information for Texas entities with the Texas Secretary of State can be found here: http://www.sos.state.tx.us/corp/sosda/index.shtml.
 You will need to create an account and there are nominal charges for the searches.

 Unknown Contractors and Owners – Tax Status of the Entity

 In states that have franchise tax, you can often check with the appropriate state agency to see if the contractor/owner is current on their franchise tax payments.
 If they don’t pay the government on time, odds are they won’t pay you on time either.
 In Texas, this information can be found with the Texas Comptroller of Public Accounts at the following address: http://www.window.state.tx.us/taxinfo/coasintr.html.

 The steps above are certainly not exhaustive of the due diligence you can perform before entering into a contract but they are a good start.
 The small amount of time and money you will spend performing this due diligence is well worth the extra assurance it provides.
-If you still have questions or concerns about an entity you will potentially do business with, consult an attorney.
+If you still have questions or concerns about an entity you will potentially do business with, contact the Law Office of Justin Scroggs.
 You have to make sure you won’t lose money due to a bad contractor or owner before you can focus on making money.